Pádraig de Brún: Life

-He was close friend of the executed 1916 leader Seán Mac Diarmada.
+He was close friend of 1916 Easter Rising leader Seán Mac Diarmada and was deeply affected by the latter's execution.

-De Brún was a prolific writer of poetry, including the well-known poem in the Irish language "Tháinig Long ó Valparaiso".
-He translated into Irish many classical works, including Homer's Iliad and Odyssey, Sophocles' Antigone and Oedipus Rex, and Plutarch's Lives, as well as Dante's The Divine Comedy.
+De Brún was a prolific writer of Irish poetry in the Irish language, including the well-known poem "Tháinig Long ó Valparaiso".
+He further translated into Modern Irish many great works of the Western canon, including Homer's Iliad and Odyssey, Sophocles' Antigone and Oedipus Rex, and Plutarch's Lives, as well as French stage plays by Jean Racine and Dante's The Divine Comedy.
+With regards to his importance to Modern literature in Irish, de Brún was recently termed, "one of the most distinguished literary figures of his time."

 The French Government awarded de Brún the title of Chevalier of the Legion d'Honneur in 1949, and in 1956, the order Al Merito della Repubblica Italiana was conferred on him by the President of Italy.
 He was created a domestic prelate (a Monsignor) by the Pope in 1950.

-De Brún died in Dublin on 5 June 1960.
-His brother was Cardinal Michael Browne.
-His sister, Margaret Browne, married the Irish revolutionary and statesman Seán MacEntee with whom she had a daughter, Máire Mhac an tSaoi, who became an Irish language poet scholar and married Conor Cruise O'Brien.
-He bought land in Dún Chaoin in the County Kerry Gaeltacht, and in the 1920s he built a house there, where his sister's children would stay.
+De Brún bought land at Dún Chaoin (Dunquin) in the Dingle Peninsula Gaeltacht.
+In the 1920s, he also built a house there known as Tigh na Cille, where his sister and her children would often visit and stay at length.
+Through de Brún's literary mentorship of his niece, the future poet Máire Mhac an tSaoi, he has been credited with having an enormous influence upon the future development of Modern literature in Irish.

+The Rt.
+Rev. Pádraig Monsignor de Brún died in Dublin on 5 June 1960.

+Family

+One of his brothers was His Eminence Michael Cardinal Browne, a member of the Dominican Order who eventually became Master of the Order of Preachers and an ally of Archbishop Marcel Lefebvre, the Traditionalist Catholic prelate.
+The Browne's sister, recognised Medievalist and Irish bardic poetry scholar Margaret Browne, married Irish War of Independence veteran and Fianna Fáil statesman Seán MacEntee.
+They had a daughter who became, due to her mother and uncle's mentorship, the highly important and pioneering Irish language Modernist poet and literary scholar Máire Mhac an tSaoi.

+In popular culture

-The Big Sycamore (1958) is a fictionalised account of the early life of the Browne family, written (under the pen-name Joseph Brady) by his brother, Maurice Browne.
+The Big Sycamore (1958) is a fictionalised account of the early life of the Browne family, written (under the pen-name Joseph Brady) by his brother, Maurice Monsignor Browne.